Jonathan Goodwin (escapologist): Injuries

 In October 2021, Goodwin was hospitalised following injuries sustained during a stunt rehearsal for America's Got Talent: Extreme.
 The stunt was supposed to involve Goodwin escaping from a straitjacket while suspended upside-down 30 feet between two cars.
 Instead, he became crushed between the cars as they caught fire.

 Goodwin sustained many injuries, including third-degree burns, a broken spine, a severed spinal cord, and two broken shoulder blades.
 He shattered both legs and lost a kidney.
 He was discharged from hospital in February 2022 but was left paralysed from the waist down, requiring the use of a wheelchair.

 Personal life

 Goodwin is divorced from his first wife, Katy, with whom he has a daughter.

 Goodwin is engaged to actress Amanda Abbington.
 They had been social media friends for a decade, but met only after her split from Martin Freeman.
 They spoke by phone for some time before meeting in person.
 Goodwin proposed marriage within 30 minutes of their first meeting, in Vienna, which Abbington accepted.

 Around five weeks after they got engaged, Goodwin's accident occurred.
-Not knowing if he would survive surgery, he thanked Abbington for their time together.
-He also offered her a release on their engagement, in light of his paralysis, which she rejected.
+Not knowing if he would survive surgery, he thanked Abbington for their time together and offered her a release on their engagement, in light of his paralysis, which she rejected.
+The couple live north of London, in Hertfordshire.